selva221724/ConvFinQA-RAG/README.md

 ## Interactive Dashboard

-The project includes a Streamlit dashboard (`app/dashboard.py`) that provides:
-- Visual exploration of the dataset
+The project includes a Streamlit dashboard (`app/dashboard.py`) that provides EDA of the dataset
-- Interactive QA testing interface
-- Performance metrics visualization
-- Error analysis tools
-- Real-time model response inspection

 ## Key Features